riglr/riglr/riglr-agents/README.md

 ### Agents

-Agents are autonomous units that implement the `Agent` trait.
+Agents are autonomous units that implement the `Agent` trait and leverage rig-core for LLM operations.
 They can:
-- Execute tasks within their capabilities
+- Execute tasks within their capabilities using LLM-powered intelligence
-- Communicate with other agents
+- Communicate with other agents through the messaging system
 - Access blockchain signers through SignerContext
 - Maintain their own state and status
+- Use rig-core for intelligent decision-making and analysis

 ### Task Types